-

 Bag Policy:

-Small bags must be kept on your person in the gallery.
-Large items like backpacks, suitcases, etc. can be left near the coat rack when you enter the gallery.
-We will do our best to keep an eye on your things, but Two Rivers Gallery and MAIC is not responsible for lost or stolen items.
+Small bags may be worn or carried while in the gallery.
+Larger items—such as backpacks or suitcases—can be left by the coat rack upon entry.
+While we do our best to keep an eye on belongings, Two Rivers Gallery and MAIC are not responsible for lost or stolen items.

 Sketching in the Gallery: